DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 “Choose what you can afford, then add the love in the details.”

-We’ll go one step at a time.
-Move at your own pace.
+We’ll go step by step—move at your own pace; there’s no rush.

 Step 1: Gather Your Stuff